Fossa Method

 9. Authority does not replace mechanism

-Position is not evidence.
+A position is not evidence.

-Experience is not evidence.
+Experience alone is not evidence.

-Publication count is not evidence.
+A publication record is not evidence.

 10. Respect the object of study

-A fish is not merely a data point.
+A fish is not a statistical unit.

-A treatment is not a ritual.
+A stain is not a ritual.

 A necropsy is not a formality.

-Every observation contains information.
+Every observation is a source of information.

-The goal is to understand what actually happened.
+The goal of the investigator is not to confirm a preferred explanation, but to understand what actually happened.

-V. Development
+V. Growth

-A conclusion is useful.
+A final conclusion is useful.

 Knowledge without understanding becomes memorization.

-Understanding without knowledge becomes speculation.
+Understanding without knowledge becomes imagination.

-Progress requires both.
+Growth requires both.

 13. An explanation should open a door, not close a question